Wrongful Death Lawyer in Chicago

 Some may ask, “Why file a wrongful death lawsuit since nothing we do can bring back a loved one?”
 This is true.
 That would be the ultimate justice if a lawsuit could do that.
 However, by filing a wrongful death lawsuit, loved ones are be able to recover some of the financial losses (such as medical bills, funeral bills and lost future earnings) as well as damages for grief, loss of society and companionship.

 When a loved one dies, understandably, often the last thing the loved ones want to think about is a lawsuit.
 However, it is important to understand that evidence may need to be preserved immediately.
-It is important to realize that Illinois has a time limit for filing wrongful death cases.
+It is important to realize that Illinois has a time limit for filing wrongful death cases which is generally two years from the date of death, but only one year if the wrongful death was caused by a government agency.
+There are additional exceptions for people who are under the age of 18 who file wrongful death claims or for a wrongful death that was a result of medical malpractice.
+As you can see, various circumstances can affect what statute of limitations apply to your case.
+If you are unsure what applies to you, it is best to speak to a lawyer who can give you a definitive answer.
 While the law is generally fair, if a plaintiff who has a valid wrongful death claim fails to file a wrongful death lawsuit by the statutory deadline, then he or she will lose their right to sue.
 The argument that “We needed time to sort things out and grieve” will not be successful.
+To achieve the best result in a wrongful death suit, it is better to contact a lawyer as early as possible.
+It is also best to reach out well in advance of these time frames because it helps the lawyers build the best case for you.

 While almost always emotional, a wrongful death case is a remedy for a family who wrongfully loses a loved one.
 A wrongful death case may help an already grieving family obtain the compensation that they often need and certainly deserve.